 If the testing results for Radon exceed the current New Hampshire guideline of 2,000 pCi/L in water, the radon must be removed from the water and most Boards of Health recommend testing the air for Radon as well.
 If the results for Arsenic come in at or above .01 parts per billion, then a water filtration system for removing the Arsenic must be installed.

 Water filtration or water softener systems can be installed for the removal of any of the contaminants listed in the previous table and more.
 Water softeners are typically installed to remove hard water minerals, iron and manganese in the water through a technology called Ion Exchange.
 For very high levels of iron or manganese, the design of the equipment installation is of particular importance.

 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.
 For more information on Arsenic in water, see the link at EPA Arsenic in water article.

 Removing radon from water requires a system where the water is agitated to release the radon gas into a sealed chamber, then venting the radon gas safely outside the home to ambient air.
 Other technologies and systems are used to remove the other contaminants.
 Any water filtration system designed should start with a water test before an informed recommendation can be made.

 H2O Care is an established, regional water filtration and testing firm formed in 1989.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at h2o care website.
-We can be reached by email at firstname.lastname@example.org or by calling us at 800-539-1100.
+Articles published by the Company can be seen in Water Technology Magazines at publications.
+Contact us at firstname.lastname@example.org or 800-539-1100.